-ensure effective management and administration, six programme and administrative reviews were carried out in country offices, 114 while compliance reviews took place in Togo and Sierra Leone.
+То ensure effective management and administration, six programme and administrative reviews were carried out in country offices, while compliance reviews took place in Togo and Sierra Leone.
 These reviews identified best practices and areas for improvement which were shared with other country offices.

-Regarding human resources, greater efforts to of public health issues on the continent, and raise improve staff well-being at the Regional Office in the profile of the Organization among media Brazzaville are ongoing through a comprehensive stakeholders. induction programme, an intranet welfare site and a monthly newsletter identifying social and sporting Social media activity has also improved significantly, events.
+improve staff well-being at the Regional Office in the profile of the Organization among media Brazzaville are ongoing through a comprehensive stakeholders. induction programme, an intranet welfare site and a monthly newsletter identifying social and sporting Social media activity has also improved significantly, events.